Table of Contents

-Topically applied aminoglycosides, for example neomycin and kanamycin, are used for treating skin and mucous membrane infections caused by staphylococci and enterobacteriaceae.
+Topically applied aminoglycosides, for example, neomycin and kanamycin, are used for treating skin and mucous membrane infections caused by staphylococci and enterobacteriaceae.
 Gentamicin is also successfully used against bone and soft tissue infections in prosthetic surgery.
 It is locally applied in the form of gentamicin-loaded PMMA beads or gentamicin bone cement.

 Macrolide antibiotics all contain a lactone ring.
-They have poor chemical stability in aqueous solution (acid-labile) and also have a very unpleasant, bitter taste, which is why they are usually present in esterified or galenical form.
+They have poor chemical stability in aqueous solution (acid-labile) and also have a very unpleasant, bitter taste, which is why they are usually present in the esterified or galenical form.
 Macrolides are administered as enteric-coated tablets, as the intravenous administration is poorly tolerated.

 Macrolides target bacterial protein synthesis by inhibiting ribosomal translocation.
 Macrolides are bacteriostatic antibiotics and effective against many strains of gram-positive bacteria such as streptococci and clostridia.

-Because macrolides are able to penetrate host cells, they can also target intracellular pathogens, for example chlamydia, bordetella pertussis and legionella.
+Because macrolides are able to penetrate host cells, they can also target intracellular pathogens, for example, chlamydia, bordetella pertussis, and legionella.
 Only in the cerebrospinal fluid, insufficient concentrations of macrolides are reached.
 Macrolide antibiotics and their active metabolites are excreted mainly in the bile.

 Macrolide antibiotics may cause gastrointestinal side effects and intrahepatic cholestasis, which is why they are contraindicated in liver disease.